Siege of Emesa (638): Background

-After the devastating defeat in the Battle of Yarmouk, the remainder of the Byzantine Empire was left vulnerable.
+After the devastating defeat in the Battle of the Yarmuk, the remainder of the Byzantine Empire was left vulnerable.
 With few military resources left, it was no longer in a position to attempt a military comeback in Syria.
 To gain time to prepare a defense of the rest of his empire, Heraclius needed the Muslims occupied in Syria.

 Heraclius thus sought help from the Christian Arab tribes which came of Jazirah particularly from two cities along the Euphrates river, Circesium and Hīt.
-The tribes mustered a large army and marched against Emesa in no time, which was erected as military headquarter by Abu Ubaydah at the time.
+The tribes mustered a large army and marched against Emesa in no time, which was erected as military headquarter by Abu Ubayda at the time.

 Caliphate strategy

-Acknowledging a huge Arab Christian army marching to his position, Abu Ubaidah withdrew all his forces from northern Syria to Emesa as a part of a complex strategy which he devised to repel the massive invasion of the Christian Arabs against Emesa, while Caliph Umar instructed Abu Ubaydah to send his field commanders outside of Emesa with sufficient splinter forces to lay counter siege to cities in Jazira, the homeland of enemy Arab Christian tribes, in order to divert the focus of enemy concentration in Emesa.
-So the splinter forces under Iyadh ibn Ghanm In 638 the Muslims attacked Hīt, which they found to be well fortified; thus, they left a fraction of the army to impose a siege on the city, while the rest went after Circesium.
+Acknowledging a huge Arab Christian army marching to his position, Abu Ubayda withdrew all his forces from northern Syria to Emesa as a part of a complex strategy which he devised to repel the massive invasion of the Christian Arabs against Emesa, while Caliph Umar instructed Abu Ubayda to send his field commanders outside of Emesa with sufficient splinter forces to lay counter siege to cities in Jazira, the homeland of enemy Arab Christian tribes, in order to divert the focus of enemy concentration in Emesa.
+The splinter forces were placed under the command of Iyad ibn Ghanm.
+In 638, the Muslims attacked Hīt, which they found to be well fortified; thus, they left a fraction of the army to impose a siege on the city, while the rest went after Circesium.
 Iyadh in turn sent Habib ibn Maslama al-Fihri toward Circesium taking with him a particular division of Banu Kilab known as Corps of 'Amr, which are famed for their 'militant and warlike attitude.
 The division is directly under the leadership of Aslam ibn Zur'a al-Kilabi along with al-Harith ibn Yazid and his son Zufar ibn al-Harith.

 Meanwhile, Umar sent a detachment from Iraq to invade Jazirah from three different routes.
 Umar himself marched from Medina with 1,000 men.
 On the orders of Umar, Sa'd ibn Abi Waqqas, who had recently conquered Iraq, sent Another detachment to assist Emesa under Al-Qa'qa' ibn Amr al-Tamimi, a prominent veteran of both Battle of Yarmouk and Battle of Qadisiyyah.
 Another detachment from Suhayl ibn 'Uday followed al-Farad road until they reached Raqqa.